 Here’s why: Even if you prefer travel rewards to cash back, the American Express® Gold Card offers a consistently high earning rate on groceries.

-You’ll earn four Membership Rewards® points per $1 spent at U.S. supermarkets on up to $25,000 per year (then one point) and an unlimited four points per $1 at restaurants worldwide, including takeout and delivery in the U.S. When you book travel, the card also offers three points per $1 on flights booked directly with airlines or at amextravel.com.
-All other purchases earn one point per $1 spent.
+You’ll earn four Membership Rewards® points per $1 spent at U.S. supermarkets on up to $25,000 per year (then one point per $1 after) and four points per $1 at restaurants worldwide, including takeout and delivery in the U.S., on up to $50,000 per year (then one point per $1 after).

-You’ll also get a welcome bonus of 60,000 points when you spend $4,000 on purchases with the card in your first 6 months after account opening.
+You’ll also get a welcome bonus of 60,000 points when you spend $6,000 on purchases with the card in your first 6 months after account opening.

-The card also comes with a $250 annual fee, so you’ll need to take advantage of those points to get value.
-Read reviews of the American Express® Gold Card for more info.
+The card also comes with a $325 annual fee, so you’ll need to take advantage of those points to get value.

-Best for Target groceries: The Target RedCard™
+Best for Target groceries: The Target Circle™️ Card

 Here’s why: If you live near a Target, you could save a lot of money on groceries with the Target RedCard™.